valamidev/candlestick-convert/README.md

 - Skip missing candles

 **Limitations:**
-- There is no built in type safety!
+- There is no built in type safety errors!
 - Intervals only supported as second integers (1 minute = 60 , 2 minute = 120...)
 - Only possitive integer multiplication allowed between base interval and the new interval. e.g. 60->120, 60->180